kaustubhpagar57/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

+With an increase in the number of credit card transactions, there has been a significant growth in the number of fraudulent transactions, which is a worrying issue for both the banks and the customers.
+Thus, detection of these fraud transactions has become a necessity for all banks to minimize their losses.
+This classification problem puts forward a major hurdle- the credit card dataset is highly imbalanced which means the classes are not equally divided and one of the classes is significantly greater than the others.
+In our case, the number of fraudulent transactions is significantly smaller than the legitimate ones which make it difficult to classify them.
+In this project, we apply the SMOTE oversampling technique and Undersampling to balance the data to make the classification process feasible.
+Further, we apply various classification models, like Logistic Regression, KNN, Decision Tree, Random Forest, AdaBoost, XGBoost, ANN so on.

 Note: Please download the Training Data CSV from the Release v1.0.0.
 The file is named X_train_SMOTE.csv.
 Keep the jupyter notebook and the 4 csv files in the same folder before running the ipynb.